Out of control. Spinning out of control. Spiraling out of control. Crescendoing into chaos!

 One of the greatest gifts of encouragement in the Psalms that I have ever read is that the Lord hears us.
 Let me say it again just so you understand how marvelous this is, he hears us.
 However, he does not just hear us; as Psalms 34 says, he delivers us as well!

-Let these Psalms of encouragement replenish your heart when life brings you discouragement.
+Let these Psalms about hope and encouragement replenish your heart when life brings you discouragement.

 Our strength is not our own.
 By my own will, I can do nothing.
 We are too sinful, too damaged.
 It is by the grace of Jesus Christ that I am saved and that I have strength for the future.
 The above Psalms reflect this.
 They are always pointing us to a strength that is greater than our own.